-Corporations can either be a C Corporation (or “C Corp”) or S Corporation (or “S Corp”).
+Corporations can either be a C Corporation (or “C Corp”) or S Corporation (or “S Corp”) under Internal Revenue Service (IRS) rules.
 The main characteristics are the same, but an S Corp has a certain number of restrictions in exchange for better tax benefits.

 There are many similarities between corporations and LLCs.
-For instance, both entities limit the liability of the owners or shareholders by operating separately from the individuals who run the business.
-Incorporation evolves your business from a sole proprietorship or general partnership into a business entity that stands on its own.
-When you form an LLC, you also create a company with its own legal existence separate from its founders and members.
+For instance, both entities provide limited liability protection for the owners or shareholders by operating separately from the individuals who run the business.
+Incorporation evolves your business from a sole proprietorship or general partnership into a separate legal entity that stands on its own.
+When you form an LLC, you also create a business entity with its own legal existence separate from its founders and members.

 The ownership structure differs greatly between LLCs and corporations.
 Essentially, corporations are controlled by shareholders, who are individuals with possession of the company’s shares of stock.

 Corporations and LLCs also have very different management structures.
 Management for each entity is governed both by statute and the internal governing documents.
-The formation document for LLCs is called the Articles of Organization (in some states this is known as the “Certificate of Formation”) and the governing agreement made between members is known as an Operating Agreement.
+The formation document for LLCs is called the Articles of Organization (in some states, this is known as the “Certificate of Formation”).
+The governing agreement made between members is known as an Operating Agreement.
 The counterparts for these documents for a corporation are known as Articles of Incorporation and Bylaws, respectively.